 The Truman Bodden Law School

-Established in 1982, the Truman Bodden Law School has been affiliated with the University of Liverpool in the UK since the late 1980s.
-This association validates and awards the undergraduate (LL.B) and Masters (LL.M) Degree programmes.
+Established in 1982, the Truman Bodden Law School (TBLS) has been affiliated with the University of Liverpool in the UK since the late 1980s.
+This association validates and awards the undergraduate (LL.B) programmes.
 The University of Liverpool is a Russell Group University (equivalent to the US Ivy League) and the degree is internationally recognised.
 The LL.B Degree is also recognised as a Qualifying Law Degree by the Joint Academic Quality and Standards Committee of England and Wales and the Cayman Islands’ Legal Advisory Council.
 This recognition makes LL.B graduates eligible to pursue postgraduate professional qualifications in both Cayman and the UK as well as other common law jurisdictions.
-TBLS also offers a Masters in International Finance (LL.M) and a Diploma in International Finance (PGDip).
-At a postgraduate professional level, TBLS also enjoys an affiliation with Oxford Brookes University (“OBU”).
-Successful completion of the law school’s nine month long Professional Practice Course (the precursor to Articles of Clerkship) leads to the award of the OBU Diploma in Legal Practice.
+At a postgraduate professional level, TBLS also enjoys an affiliation with Oxford Brookes University.
+Successful completion of the law school’s nine-month-long Professional Practice Course (the precursor to Articles of Clerkship) leads to the award of the OBU Diploma in Legal Practice.

 Read More On: